 YouTube may still be the go-to option for public video distribution, but it is no longer the only platform businesses rely on.
 As video usage has expanded, so have the ways companies use video across marketing, sales, and internal communication.

 Many teams now explore sites like YouTube and other video websites that better support specific goals.
+Some users seek other video platforms that prioritize free speech and offer more monetization flexibility, which is one of the biggest reasons creators move away from YouTube.
 From hosting videos on their websites to sharing content directly with clients or internal teams, there are video sites other than YouTube designed for control, presentation, and performance.

-Below, we break down the most relevant video websites businesses use today and explain when it makes sense to choose an alternative to YouTube as part of a broader video strategy
+Below, we break down the most relevant and popular video platforms businesses use today and explain when it makes sense to choose an alternative to YouTube as part of a broader video strategy.

 What Are Video Websites?

 At a basic level, video websites are platforms built to host, manage, and play video content online.
-They allow users and businesses to upload videos, organize them, and share them across different channels.
+Also known as online video platforms, they provide solutions for uploading, organizing, and sharing videos across channels.

-A video website like YouTube typically includes a video player, upload tools, and ways to stream or share videos at scale.
-What separates one platform from another is how that video content is distributed, who it is meant for, and how much control the uploader has over branding, access, and placement.
+A video website like YouTube includes a video player, upload tools, and streaming capabilities.
+What sets platforms apart is how video content is distributed, who it targets, the uploader’s control over branding and access, and the ease of managing content.

-Now let’s look at how businesses think about video platforms in practice and why many use more than one site to support different goals.
+Now, let’s explore how businesses use video platforms in practice and why they often use more than one to achieve their objectives.

 Best Video Sharing Platforms Businesses Use Today

 Below are 11 video websites like YouTube that are commonly used today for video hosting, sharing, and distribution.
-This list includes a mix of public platforms, social video networks, and business-focused video hosting platforms.
+This list includes some of the best YouTube alternatives and compelling alternatives for different business needs.
+YouTube alternatives include TikTok, Vimeo, Dailymotion, Twitch, and PeerTube, each offering unique niches in audience, content style, or technology.
+The list features a mix of public platforms, social video networks, and business-focused video hosting platforms.

 1. Vimeo

 Vimeo is one of the most well-known video websites like YouTube, especially for professional and business use.
-Unlike public-first platforms, Vimeo is built around high-quality video hosting, clean playback, and brand control.
+Vimeo is known for its polished and professional content, making it a preferred platform for filmmakers and video production agencies.
+Unlike public-first platforms, Vimeo is built around high-quality video hosting, clean playback, high quality streaming, and brand control, appealing to premium content creators who value polished videos.

 It is commonly used by companies that need their videos to live on websites, landing pages, or sales materials without ads or unrelated content.
-This makes Vimeo a popular YouTube alternative for businesses focused on presentation and credibility.
+This makes Vimeo a popular YouTube alternative for businesses focused on presentation and credibility, as well as for premium content creators seeking complete control over their content and monetization options.

 Key features